LeBryere/individual-vsix-theme-for-vscode/README.md

 # Individual Theme for VS Code

-   This is the `individual-theme-0.0.12.vsix` for Visual Studio Code.
+   Simply install the `individual-theme-0.0.12.vsix` file, and add a burst of energy to your Visual Studio Code setup.
    This extension provides a highly contrasting theme with vibrant colors, designed to enhance code readability and focus during development.

 ---